-In some cases, the GDPR makes additional requirements for data handling.
+In some cases, the GDPR imposes additional requirements on data handling.
 These also apply to the GDPR in CRM:

-A generalban on processing applies to sensitive data.
-This is the case, for example, with data on health, religion, political opinions, trade union membership or sex life.
-Only in the case of justified exceptions and under particularly strict requirements is processing permitted, such as consent, labour law and social security obligations, etc.
+A general ban on processingapplies to sensitive data.
+This applies, for example, to data on health, religion, political opinions, trade union membership or sexual life.
+Only in the case of justified exceptions and under particularly strict conditions is processing permitted, such as consent, labor law and social security obligations, etc.

 6. GDPR in CRM

-This must provide your CRM functionally for GDPR compliant data processing
+This is what your CRM must offer functionally for GDPR-compliant data processing

-Of course, a whole host of functions and coordinated processes can make your daily work easier to comply with the DGSVO requirements.
-We have collected the core functionalities that your CRM system must offer in order to be able to work in compliance with DGSVO.
+For compliance with GDPR requirements, a whole host of functions and coordinated processes can of course make your day-to-day work easier.
+We have collected here the core functionalities that your CRM system must definitely offer in order to be GDPR-compliant.

-This applies, for example, to mailings & evaluations with mailing programs, use in campaigns, in the service desk or in third-party systems.
+This applies, for example, to mailings and evaluations with mailing programs, use in campaigns, in the service desk or in third-party systems.

 – Tax law